 Mary didn’t recognize Jesus immediately.
 I wonder if He looked different.
 He wasn’t the crucified version that she lost.
 Mary was looking for a beaten and battered body.
 Jesus showed up differently than she expected, and she didn’t recognize him at first.

-When you experience loss, do you leave or do you grieve?
+When you feel abandoned by God or experience loss, do you leave or do you grieve?
 Do you look for Jesus or assume He’s gone?

-Is there a situation in your life where you feel God has abandoned you?
+Is there a situation in your life where you feel abandoned byy God?
 Look closely.
 Maybe he is there just waiting for you to rediscover Him.